 Controls: Driving Security Practices

-First off, what do we mean when we talk about controls?
-Security controls are, essentially, mitigations put in place by an organization to help avoid such as policies, procedures or technology, reduce or eliminate risks to the classic confidentiality, integrity and availability (CIA) of computer systems and data.
-There are many examples of frameworks that outline security controls that should be implemented in an organization.
-Some that we refer to often here at ActZero are CIS 8.0(link) and CMMC (link).
+What do we mean when we talk about security controls?
+Simply put, they are mitigations, i.e., policies, procedures of technology implemented by an organization to reduce or eliminate risks to the confidentiality, integrity, and availability (CIA) of their computer systems and data.
+There are many frameworks that outline recommended security controls that we reference for security benchmarks i.e., CIS Critical Security Controls 8.0 , and Cybersecurity Maturity Model Certification (CMMC).

-Not “one size fits all”
+Designing for security: Not “one size fits all”

-- highlight gaps in safeguards, and
+- Highlight gaps in safeguards, and

-Threat Modelling Frameworks
+Threat Modeling Frameworks

 Simplifying the Frameworks

-Assess Your Environment
+Assess your Environment and Data

 Assess Threats & Vectors